Queencell after the queen has left

 We aim to over-produce queens and often have some queens available and occasionally overwinter a few as spares.
 This queen has a red dot denoting a 2013 or 2018 queen.

 There is a standard colour code for marking queens which rotates on a 5 year cycle as below.
+[We usually stick to the colour scheme although red and blue are not as clearly visible as white and yellow].

 We rear local queens!